Opinion Exchange Dynamics: Learning from discrete actions on networks

-We assume that the social network is {\bf undirected}, and consider both the finite and the infinite case.

 We ask the following questions: \begin{enumerate} \item {\bf Agreement}.
 Do the agents reach agreement?
 In this model we say that $i$ and $j$ agree if $\action^i_\infty = \action^j_\infty$.
-We show that this happens under a weak condition on the private signals. \item {\bf Learning.} When the agents do agree on some limit action $\action_\infty$, does this action equal $S$?
-We show that the answer to this question depends on the graph, and that for undirected graphs indeed $\action_\infty = S$ with high probability (for large finite graphs) or with probability one (for infinite graphs). \end{enumerate}
+This happens under a weak condition on the private signals. \item {\bf Learning.} When the agents do agree on some limit action $\action_\infty$, does this action equal $S$?
+The answer to this question depends on the graph, and that for undirected graphs indeed $\action_\infty = S$ with high probability (for large finite graphs) or with probability one (for infinite graphs). \end{enumerate}

-The condition on private signal that implies agreement on limit actions is the following.
+The condition on private signals that implies agreement on limit actions is the following.
 By the definition of beliefs, $\belief^i_0 = \CondP{S=1}{\psignal_i}$.
 We say that the private signals {\em induce non-atomic beliefs} when the distribution of $\belief^i_0$ is non-atomic.

-The rational behind this definition is that it precludes the possibility of {\em indifference} or {\em ties}.
-As we show below, indifference is the only cause of disagreement, in the sense that agreement follows once indifference is done away with.
+The rational behind this definition is that it precludes the possibility of {\em indifference} or {\em ties}. \begin{theorem} Let $(\mu_0,\mu_1)$ induce non-atomic beliefs.
+Then there exists a random variable $\action_\infty$ such that almost surely $\action^i_\infty=\action_\infty$ for all $i$. \end{theorem} We refer the reader to~\cite{mossel2012asymptotic} for a proof of this Theorem.
+In Section~\ref{app:example-atomic} we give an example that shows that this claim indeed does not necessarily hold when private signals are atomic.